The Artistic Vision and Generosity of Clarice Smith

 Clarice Smith’s Paintings on Display at University House

 Clarice Smith was born and educated in Washington, DC.
 She attended the University of Maryland and received a BA and MFA from George Washington University, where she was also a member of the Art Department faculty from 1980-1987.
-In 2012, she was awarded an honorary Doctor of Fine Arts by George Washington University to mark her distinguished career in the arts; three years later, she got a doctorate of Humane Letters from the University of Maryland.
+In 2012, she was awarded an honorary Doctor of Fine Arts by George Washington University to mark her distinguished career in the arts; three years later, she received the Doctor of Humane Letters, honoris causa, from the University of Maryland in 2015.

 The University of Maryland President Pines and Mrs. Pines, in partnership with David Bruce Smith, are proud to have several of her works displayed at University House, so that they may be enjoyed by visitors and serve as a reminder of Mrs. Smith’s remarkable contributions.